keyboardpartner/HX3/LATEST/readme.md

 ### Changelog

+<b>12/20/2015</b> Firmware #3.90 PRELIMINARY, FPGA 27112015, MIDI IN ScanCore #20

+* "Master Volume" menu entry, affects all 4 output signals.
+Available by pressing encoder knob twice.
+* MIDI ScanCore #20 provides +1 and +2 octave up of lower manual in upper manual split mode.
+Will be implemented in other scan cores soon.
+* Emphasised "throb" in rotary horn simulation with FPGA #20122015
+* Refined rotary modulation parameters.
+Those in FW #3.85 were a little low, resulting in a somewhat "flat" modulation.
+* Less artefacts (see note below)
+* Support for HX3 Drawbar Expander.
+In this firmware TONE pot analog input is mapped to MASTER VOLUME, otherwise it is compatible with HX3 standard firmware for board installations.
+TONE pot parameter is available as menu entry only.
+* Deleted obsolete menu entries for standard firmware
+* Rotary stops on front center position for both rotor and horn (phew!
+That was hard work...)
+* "freewheel taper-off" effect when rotary stopped from slow or fast run
+* Sostenuto/Sustain selection moved to MIDI CC set entries to make it available through menu system.
+6 additional entries with "." will have sostenuto on MIDI CC #64 instead of sustain.

 <b>12/04/2015</b> Firmware #3.851, FPGA 27112015, MIDI IN ScanCore #19

 * Added "Sustain", "Sostenuto" and "All Notes Off" accepted MIDI commands, MIDI ScanCore #19 only!